 How Does the Mineral Exploration Tax Credit Work?

 The METC is a 15% non-refundable tax credit on eligible expenses.
-Companies can apply it against the federal income tax that would otherwise be payable for the taxation year in which the investment was made.
+Investors can apply it against the federal income tax that would otherwise be payable for the taxation year in which the investment was made.
 The credit can be carried back 3 years and carried forward 20 years.
 A taxpayer claiming the METC may also claim the 100% Canadian Exploration Expense (CEE) deduction, which applies for both federal and provincial/territorial income tax purposes.

 Taxpayers in provinces or territories that provide additional exploration incentives may combine them with the METC, but using any tax credit offered by the provinces or territories reduces the amount of expenses that are eligible for the METC and the amount of deductible CEE.